 The emerging use cases of blockchain are gaining everyone’s attention, starting from investors and enterprises to the general public.
 Almost any individual who is aware of the crypto space wants to capitalize on the opportunities in the space.
 Most important of all, it is quite impossible to ignore the crypto space, which is bustling up right now with multiple new opportunities.

 For example, Decentralized Finance or DeFi and NFTs are the two biggest trends in the crypto space right now.
 Therefore, the comparison of Solana vs Polygon vs Ethereum is essential for figuring out the ideal option moving forward.
 Even if the new competitors are offering a lot of competition, ETH has a strong command over the crypto, DeFi, and NFT space.
-What happens in the long term will be all but a matter of speculations.
+What happens in the long term will be all but a matter of speculation.
 Learn more about blockchain networks right now.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!